ircv3/ircv3-specifications/extensions/multiline.md

 * Servers: delivering the batch to the intended recipients
 * Clients: displaying the batched message to the user

-Messages in a multiline batch MUST be concatenated with a line break unless the `draft/multiline-concat` message tag is sent, in which case the message is directly concatenated with the previous message without any separation.
+Messages in a multiline batch MUST be concatenated with a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case the message is directly concatenated with the previous message without any separation.

 Clients MUST NOT send messages other than PRIVMSG while a multiline batch is open.